We Can and Must Save Democracy

 Hi!
 I'm Michael Yee, a software engineer, entrepreneur, music producer, and digital artist who lives in South Philly.
 After six years of working in the private sector, I quit my day job to launch my startup company Agora Pluribus Technologies, with the goal of using my sklls to empower ordinary people, because I want to be a part of the solution, not the problem.

-I never formally studied law, public policy, or political science; I'm just a guy who lives here, and I'm fed up waiting for the next big establishment Democratic politician to save us from Trump while the whole world devolves into madness.
+I never formally studied law, public policy, or political science; I'm just a guy who lives here.
+I'm fed up watching the whole world devolve into madness while the politicians from the Democratic and Republican Parties refuse to do their job.

 All opinions and arguments that appear on this site are my own.
 Additionally, except where expressly denoted, all policies that appear on this site are ones that I've engineered myself, not as an expert, but as a layman and freedom-minded tech dude who came up with my own solutions and formed my own opinions through my own observations, my own research, and my own critical thought.